Prosaround/Sakura-SMP/README.md

+# Sakura SMP Modpack

+***COMPATIBLE WITH 1.20.1***

+Any other versions might break or crash your game.

-Iris or Fabric must be Installed to use this mod pack.
-Replace 1.20.1 folder in .minecraft/Iris-reserved folder.
-Can be used outside of server too.
-Any further information, visit [Wiki](https://github.com/Prosaround/Sakura-SMP/wiki) to see more.
+Iris or Fabric must be installed to use this modpack, with both needing Fabric version 0.15.11 (latest tested).
+We also recommend using JAVA 17 for compatibility reasons.
+If you are using Fabric, make sure to put the mods (.jar files) in the root Minecraft folder, at .minecraft/mods.
+If you are using Iris (Iris installation must be on Fabric 0.15.11), replace 1.20.1 folder in .minecraft/Iris-reserved folder.
+Can be used outside of the server as well.
+For any further information, visit the [Wiki](https://github.com/Prosaround/Sakura-SMP/wiki)!

-***This mod pack includes:***
+### ***This mod pack includes:***

 CameraUtils